 My universe was very small, growing up.
 I, realized, sort of, there was a Christian culture outside of my soft patriarchal, quiverfull one.
 But that’s how it was always understood.
 Being out there, on the fringe, barely Christian, if they were Christian at all.

 Even though I was shy and non-confrontational by nature, I grew up with a strong sense of justice…and the culture around me was unjust.
 I knew it.
 I had no theology to back it up, no one to talk to who could explain to me that there was a different way.
 I didn’t even have words to put to it.
 But I knew it was wrong.

-My husband’s struggle with sexual addiction brought it out even more more.
-Some placed blame on me directly, others were more kind.
-But even the kindest pastor made assumptions about my motivations for instituting boundaries, without even considering the hours (years really) of research I had put into addiction, the time spent talking with my counselor, or the time I spent in prayer.
-Because he couldn’t see past my femaleness, past the narrative that complementarianism creates, the one that says I must be trying to control my husband.
+My husband’s struggle with sexual addiction brought it out even more.
+Some placed the blame on me directly, others were more kind.
+But even the kindest pastor made assumptions about my motivations for instituting boundaries, without even considering the hours (years really) of research I had put into addiction, the time spent in counseling, or the time I spent in prayer.
+He couldn’t see past my femaleness; past the narrative that complementarianism creates, the one that says I must be trying to control my husband.

 I also experienced the downside that complementarian theology creates for many men.

-Added alongside all of my personal experience were the public scandals continually being exposed among patriarchal and complementarian leaders.
-Time and again they were caught misusing the power that hierarchy provided them and often in sexual ways.
-Not only were these leaders committing heinous crimes, other leaders were covering up for them.
+Added alongside my personal experience were the continual public scandals among patriarchal and complementarian leaders.
+Time and again they were caught misusing the power that hierarchy provided them, often in sexual ways.
+Not only were these leaders committing heinous crimes, but other leaders were also covering up for them.

 Something called egalitarianism.